yogsototh/Scratch/multi/blog/programming-language-experience.md

 en: ## Object Oriented Languages
 fr: ## Les langages orientés objets

-en: Until here I just described imperatives languages without any object notion.
+en: Until here I just described imperative languages without any object notion.
 fr: Bon, oui, le Pascal, le C, le Basic (fortran, Cobol et autres) étaient tous des langages impératifs, sans notion d'objets.

 en: More clearly, the language didn't helped you to structure your program.
 fr: En gros, il n'y avait pas d'aide pour structurer votre code.

-en: In order to limit the number of bugs, particularly for huge programs, we started to thin about how to best organize computer programs.
+en: In order to limit the number of bugs, particularly for huge programs, we started to think about how to organize computer programs.
 en: In the end, from the imperatives language culture, it produced the Object Oriented programming (OOP).
 en: Beware, the Object Oriented programming isn't a miracle.
 Proof?
 How many bug-free software do you use?
 en: Furthermore, OOP doesn't fit all problems.